-You must use Form 140 rather than Form 140A or Form 140EZ to file for 2012 if any of the following apply to you.
+You must use Form 140 rather than Form 140A or Form 140EZ to file for 2013 if any of the following apply to you.

 - Your Arizona taxable income is \$50,000 or more, regardless of filing status.

 - You are making adjustments to income.

 - You itemize deductions.

-- You claim tax credits other than the family income tax credit, the credit for increased excise taxes, the property tax credit, or the Clean Elections Fund tax credit for donations made prior to August 2, 2012.
+- You claim tax credits other than the family income tax credit, the credit for increased excise taxes, or the property tax credit.

 - You are claiming estimated payments.